falmar/eImage/README.md

 Specify a new prefix for the image.

 #### NewPath
-Specify path for the new image, it apply only for crop() and resize() functions.
+Specify path for the new image, it apply only for crop() and resize() methods.

 #### AspectRatio
 Set true or false if you want to maintain or not your image aspect ratio.